Skip to main content

 Accessibility and the learning management system

-• Blackboard meets most accessibility standards within its LMS features but it does not meet all accessibility standards.
-However, it is up to the instructor to check their content in Blackboard is accessible.
+• Canvas meets most accessibility standards within its LMS features but it does not meet all accessibility standards.
+However, it is up to the instructor to check their content in Canvas is accessible.

 • Canvas has an Accessibility Check that is available in every course and built into Pages.
 Once you enable the Accessibility Checker in a page, Canvas will search through the entire Canvas page and flag any susceptible accessibility issues.
 It is up to the instructor to fix the accessibility issue to meet standards.
 For additional information and instructions, please visit this Canvas Instructor Guide link: How do I use the Accessibility Checker in the Rich Content Editor as an instructor?